 Phineas: Glancing back we're gonna be / Didn't sit all day and watch TV / I don't thing anyone can disagree / The world is possibilities!

 "Don't waste a minute sitting on that chair / The world is calling, so just get out there / You can see forever and your dreams are all in view / Yes, it's true / Summer Belongs to You!"

 - Or Candace's lyrics in "Summer Belongs to You":

 "You really are pretty lame compared to the Beak!"

-An in-universe example appears in a sequence where Bart has a daydream about being a jaded, bitter rock star.
+- An in-universe example appears in a sequence in "The Otto Show", when Bart daydreams about being a jaded, bitter rock star.
 During a concert he informs the audience that he's going to play a new song entitled "Me Fans Are Stupid Pigs".
 Cue an outburst of squealing and fawning from said fans.